SethSmigelski/jump-links-block/README.md

 3.  **Create the Pattern:** From the dropdown menu, select **Create pattern**.
 A pop-up window will appear.

 4.  **Name and Configure:**
-    * Give your pattern a name (e.g., "My Custom Jump Links").
+    * Give your pattern a name (e.g., "Super Stylish Jump Links").
     * You will see a toggle for **Synced**.
 This is an important choice:
-        * **Synced (OFF):** This creates a regular pattern.
-When you insert it, you get a fresh, independent copy of your styled block.
-This is what you want for most cases.
+        * **Avoid Synced (ON):** Don't use this setting, which will prevent you from accessing the Jump Link Block's customization features, like being able to re-order or rename the jump links.
-        * **Synced (ON):** This creates what used to be called a "Reusable Block."
-If you edit it in one place, it updates *everywhere* on your site.
+        * **Use Synced (OFF):** Turn synced off before saving your custom pattern.
+This will create a regular pattern that, when added to other posts, renders a Jump Links Block with all your favorite styles preloaded.
+This independent copy of your original styled block, created through your new pattern, has full customization controls. **Synced Off is the way to go!**

 5.  **Click Create:** Your custom pattern is now saved!